Nissan Micra (2017-2022) Review

 In just one generation the Micra went from a disappointing, dowdy and cheap mess into a desirable small car with a nicely finished interior and grown-up driving manners.

-When it was launched there was no auto version of the latest Micra, but it’s an important option for many small car buyers, so a CVT auto for the 99PS petrol has been introduced.
+When it was launched there was no automatic version of the Mk5 Micra, but it’s an important option for many small car buyers, so a CVT auto for the 100PS petrol was been introduced later.

 You mean the Micra C-C?
 Those letters stood for Coupe-Cabriolet and this car (designed and built in the UK) was launched at a time when the industry went nuts for soft-tops.
 Sadly, the trend was a short-lived fad, and buyers soon went off these strange small convertibles.